stan-dev/design-docs/designs/0027-adjoint-ode.md

 experimental version a large super-set of tuning parameters and a version which resembles the enhanced interface with tolerances of the existing ODE solvers.
-This allows users to quickly try out the adjoint method by mereley changing a function name.
-The suggestion is to collect feedback from the Stan community duing an experimental phase of this feature.
-Once feedback on the utility of the simplifed interface and the appropiatness of the set defaults are collected a decision should be done about including this signature in a first version included in the next release.
-Another goal of the experimental phase is to explore the possiblity to weed out some tuing parameters if possible.
+This allows users to quickly try out the adjoint method by merely changing a function name.
+The suggestion is to collect feedback from the Stan community during an experimental phase of this feature.
+Once feedback on the utility of the simplified interface and the appropriateness of the set defaults are collected a decision should be done about including this signature in a first version included in the next release.
+Another goal of the experimental phase is to explore the possibility to weed out some tuning parameters if possible or add others if needed.